kumo-earth/kumo-protocol/docs/sdk/lib-base.sendableliquity.unstakelqty.md

 ## Remarks

-As a side-effect, the transaction will also pay out the LQTY stake's [collateral gain](./lib-base.lqtystake.collateralgain.md) and [LUSD gain](./lib-base.lqtystake.lusdgain.md)<!-- -->.
+As a side-effect, the transaction will also pay out the LQTY stake's [collateral gain](./lib-base.lqtystake.collateralgain.md) and [KUSD gain](./lib-base.lqtystake.kusdgain.md)<!-- -->.